sur-pavel/BugTrackingSystem_SpringBoot/README.md

 # BugTrackingSystem_SpringBoot
-Alternative test project for EPAM using Spring Boot
+Alternative test project for EPAM using Spring Boot with H2 db